 Inquire with the individual's attorney, if any.
 Attorneys are also sometimes privy to personal finance information, such as safe deposit boxes, and may have a key as well.

 Inquire with the unclaimed property administration of the state where the individual lived.
 Each state has its own procedure for unclaimed property inquiries, but generally you have to fill out a paper form or submit an inquiry online.
+Keep in mind this option won't be available right away, as the lease for the safe deposit box must expire and the dormancy period (typically between 1 and 5 years) must end before the property is turned over to the government.

 - Creatas/Creatas/Getty Images